GeostatisticsLessons/GeostatisticsLessonsNotebooks/README.md

 # GeostatisticsLessonsNotebooks

-These are python notebooks accompanying Lessons available at GeostatisticsLessons.com
+These are python notebooks accompanying [Geostatistics Lessons](http://geostatisticslessons.com/).
+Code is provided for educational purposes to supplement lessons.